geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 “Henry sо far abolished the barbarous and absurd practice of confiscating ships which had been wrecked on the coast, that he ordained, that if one man or animal were alive in the ship, that the vessel and goods should be restored to its owners.” — *Hume, Henry II.*

 Fuller commends <span class=”smallcaps”>Richard</span> for confnming and extending these laws.
 The rules which he enacted for the maintenance of order on board his fleet, though strongly marked with the character of the times, seem to have been dictated by good policy. <span class=”smallcaps”>Richard</span> has also had the credit of a set of regulations compiled in France under St. Louis, and chiefly borrowed from the “Consolato del Mare,” or earliest maritime code of the middle ages, which was promulgated at Barcelona in the beginning ot the thirteenth century, and being acceded to by Philip Augustus and the Count of Provence, became binding in the Mediterranean, Mr. Hallam says, that these regulations were called the “Laws of Oleron,” from an idle story that they were enacted by <span class=”smallcaps”>Richard</span> I, while his fleet lay at anchor in that island on its voyage to the Holy Land.
 But it is unlikely that another nation should give an English Sovereign the credit of any improvement which it might itself have disputed, and I think it probable that the “Laws of Oleron” originated with Richard, though they may have been first collected and consolidated under St. Louis.
-The time of <span class=”smallcaps”>Richard</span> was then too recent, for a forgery to have derived any advantage from the supposed antiquity.&#160;<a href=”#ref02-d” rev=”footnote” class=”footnote-backref”>↩</a>
+The time of <span class=”smallcaps”>Richard</span> was then too recent, for a forgery to have derived any advantage from the supposed antiquity.&#160;<a href="#ref02-d" rev="footnote" class="footnote-backref">↩</a>

 <a id="note02-e"></a>
 § Note (e), page 61, line 186.&emsp;*They lanced their veins, and drank the mingled gore.*